laubonghaudoi/LDC/files/LDC.md

    1. 地道廣州話用語
 1. Selected entries from rime-cantonese users' donated user dictionaries

-“Selected entries” means that we removed ill-formed or uncommon words based on subjective judgement and retained only the common and sensible words in daily usage.
+“Selected entries” means that we removed incorrect or uncommon words based on subjective judgement and retained only the common and sensible words in daily usage.
 This helped to reduce the size the redundancy of the lexicon.

 ### About character variant choice

+TODO:

 Different from char entries, which include all character variants except Simplified Chinese variants, all word entries characters are store in the form of OpenCC standard variants.
 One can convert the characters into Hong Kong, Taiwan or Mainland China variants with the OpenCC program based on the use case.